faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 DSYM file after the original crash.
 It should line up almost exactly.

 The crash dump program tells us where the program was loaded, in memory, at the time of the problem.
-That tells us the master base offset from which all other address (TEXT) locations are relative to.
+That tells us the master base offset\index{base offset} from which all other address (TEXT) locations are relative to.

 At the bottom of the crash